yh-sg/Fundamental/DataStructure/readme.md

     - Search: O(N)
     - Access: O(1)
 ---
-## Linked List
----
-- A Linked List is a linear collection of data elements(nodes).
-Using pointer, each node points to the next node.
-These group of nodes together represent a sequence.
-- Excellent alternative to arrays when insertion and deletion at the beginning are frequently required.
-- SLL: Linked list which each nodes points to the next node, whereas the last node is null.
-- DLL: Similar to SLL but with 2 pointers which traget next and previous node.(Take up more memory due to extra pointer)
-- CLL: Last Node point back to first node
-- Time Complexity:
-    - Insert: O(1)
-    - Remove: Depends..O(1) or O(N)
-    - Search: O(N)
-    - Access: O(N)
----

 ## Stack
 ---
 - Collection of elements with two basic principle of operation: Push and pop.